-Las Ramblas marks the city boundary between the areas of Barri Gòtic and El Raval.
-You can find many historic buildings such as the famous Liceu Theatre in this street.
-La Boqueria market joins Las Ramblas is one of the city’s most famous tourist landmarks.
+Las Ramblas marks the city boundary between the Barri Gòtic and El Raval areas.
+You can find many historic buildings such as the famous Liceu Theatre on this street.
+La Boqueria market joins Las Ramblas, one of the city’s most famous tourist landmarks.
 From our office in Port Ginesta, you can arrive in Las Ramblas by train or car.
-Travelling from our Network Yacht Brokers Barcelona office the simple way to arrive is by taxi and train direct from El Prat International Airport.
+Travelling from our Network Yacht Brokers Barcelona office, the simple way to arrive is by taxi and train direct from El Prat International Airport.

 History of the road

-The name Las Ramblas originated from a Spanish verb “Ramblar” meaning to ramble.
-There are five sections to this road, and each has its own history and personality.
+The name Las Ramblas originated from the Spanish verb “Ramblar”, meaning to ramble.
+This road has five sections, and each has its history and personality.
 Las Ramblas is known so well because of its rich history.
-The first three areas being called Rambla Font de Canaletes (The Canaletes fountain), Rambla dels Estudis (Jesuit University), Rambla de Sant Josep (also known as Rambla de Les Flors) an open-air flower market.
+The first three areas are called Rambla Font de Canaletes (The Canaletes fountain), Rambla dels Estudis (Jesuit University), and Rambla de Sant Josep (also known as Rambla de Les Flors), an open-air flower market.
 The next area is called La Rambla dels Caputxins.
 Formerly the site of the Capuchin monastery, where the Liceu Opera House now stands.
-Lastly, La Rambla de once is the location of the Convent of St. Monica that has become an Arts centre.
+Lastly, La Rambla de, once the location of the Convent of St. Monica, has become an Arts centre.

 Dangerous or violent crime in Barcelona is very infrequent.
 However, the petty crime of pickpocketing has almost become a way of life.
-The pickpocket evil can be avoided, by just making sure that your valuables are safe.
+The pickpocket evil can be avoided by ensuring that your valuables are safe.

 Places to visit